turboc1208/battery_control/README.md

   Install:

   Download the pictures you want.
 Green, Yellow and Red battery images are available in this repository.
+Update the config below to match the names you give them in your system.
   Place them in the .homeassistant/www directory.
 Create the www directory if its not there.
   Put the Battery_control.py app in your appdaemon code storage directory.
   Add the app to your appdaemon.cfg file as follows